gklijs/graphql_axon_synapse/README.md

 ### Deno

-run with `deno run --allow-net --allow-read --import-map ./import_map.json server.t` in the deno folder.
+run with `deno run --allow-net --allow-read --import-map ./import_map.json server.ts` in the deno folder.
 You need to have Deno installed.